Naval Air Station Whidbey Island: 1950s

-Patrol Squadron FIFTY (VP-50) moved from NAS Alameda, California, in June 1956, returning seaplanes to NAS Whidbey.
-Flying the Martin P5M-2 Marlin, patrol squadrons dominated the seaplane base until the late 1960s along with the seaplane tender, USS Salisbury Sound.

 During the Korean War, patrol plane activity was stepped up again with several Naval Air Reserve units being called up and redesignated as active duty squadrons.
 By the end of the war, there were six VP (Patrol) squadrons and two Fleet Air Support squadrons based at Whidbey.
-In 1955, VP-29 returned from a deployment to the Pacific and was redesignated as Heavy Attack Squadron Two (VAH-2), the first heavy attack squadron on the West Coast, the "heavy" designation reflecting its concentration on nuclear weapons delivery.
+In 1955, VP-29 returned from a deployment to the Pacific and was disestablished with its crews forming the nucleus of Heavy Attack Squadron Two (VAH-2), the first heavy attack squadron on the West Coast, the "heavy" designation reflecting its concentration on nuclear weapons delivery.
 Later that year, it moved to NAS North Island in San Diego to switch to the Douglas A-3D Skywarrior.